agdnicholson/cakedays/README.md

 The file should contain a name on each line, a comma and their birthday.
 For example: Dave, 1986-06-26
 See birthdays-example.csv for a comprehensive example.
+You can run "cp birthdays-example.csv birthdays.csv" to create the initial
+	birthdays example file for the app to be able to run.

 The app itself does not require installation and can be run simply
 	by running the following CLI command in the project directory: